St. Paul storm drain stenciling outing kits now available

 • Is entirely free with all supplies provided.

 • Must take place within St. Paul city limits.
 Volunteers living, attending school or working in St. Paul can usually mark drains near their homes, school or office.
-FMR Outreach Assistant Daurius Mikroberts will work with you and your group to select your location.
+FMR Program Assistant Daurius Mikroberts will work with you and your group to select your location.

 • Can usually be coordinated within two weeks.
 However the number of available bins is limited so we may have to wait for another group to return theirs and plan a bit further out.